Moult/tmp-ids-spec/README.md

 ![IDS Diagram](ids-diagram.png)

 IDS file creation tools and model checking tools are provided by many [software vendors](https://technical.buildingsmart.org/resources/software-implementations/).
-You can write your own customised IDS **Specifications** from scratch or use a [public IDS templates](todo) as a template.
+You can write your own customised IDS **Specifications** from scratch or start from a [public IDS template](todo).
 Any IFC model produced from any software can be checked by an IDS file.

 ## Beginners tutorial

  1. [Download and install your favourite software](https://technical.buildingsmart.org/resources/software-implementations/) that supports IDS from the software vendors directory.
 There is software available for Windows, Mac, and Linux.
  2. [Download a sample IDS file](todo).
 This IDS file has two **Specifications**.
-The first specifies that _the project name_ should be TEST_.
+The first specifies that _the project name should be TEST_.
 The second specifies that _all walls must have a fire rating property_.
  3. [Download a sample IFC model to check](todo).
 This IFC model has "TEST" as the project name, which satisfies the first **Specification**.
 However, some walls have a fire rating property, and others do not.
  4. Load both the IDS and the IFC in your software, and begin the checking process.